MatthewWurl/AnxietyMedicine/README.md

 I am a 2023 Computer Science graduate from upstate New York and an aspiring software developer.

 - ✝️ I am a disciple of Christ.
-- 💻 I am currently learning (more about) JavaScript!
+- 💻 I am currently learning (more about) JavaScript and TypeScript!
 - 🌱 My goal is to get a job as a React developer.
 - 📝 Fun fact: I am a Transcriber for Genius.
 You can find me and my contributions [here](https://genius.com/Matthew).